 You’re either naturally confident in yourself or you need to start making some life changes to help build the required self-confidence.

-Top producers are unapologetically passionate about who they are and what they do because they have changed the way they think about their business.
-The ones who can naturally do this amaze me, but they are few and far between.
+Top producers are unapologetically passionate about who they are and what they do because they have changed the way they think about their business and believe in the coverage they are selling The ones who can naturally do this amaze me, but they are few and far between.
 Most agents need a lot of help in this area.

 I’m about to share with you one of the best kept secrets in our business; Your Mental Toughness Playbook, a system to absolutely turbo charge the way you think about your life and business.
 I can attest to this because it’s exactly what I did.